openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 Using a new field on the Machine API resource, users will be able to choose which API is authoritative.
 Any discrepancy between the non-authoritative resource and the authoritative resource will be overwritten by the sync controller to match the authoritative resource.

-When the API is non-authoritative, the controllers should be paused (ignore the resource), allowing the authoritative API’s controller to perform the reconciliation actions required.
+When the API is non-authoritative, the resources should be paused (the controllers should ignore the resource), allowing the authoritative API’s controller to perform the reconciliation actions required.

 ### Workflow Description